Book a Table at the Best New Restaurants in Adelaide in 2026

 Hunter & Barrel

 Steak lovers, take note!
 Already a hit in Sydney, Melbourne and Perth, Hunter & Barrel has taken over the former Fishbank and Jamie’s Italian site.
 Expect primal feasts with coal-fired flavours, smoky plates made for sharing, and drinks that lean just as heavy on style as they do on taste.
 Rustic, refined and full of warmth, this is the city’s newest hotspot for anything from casual lunches to nights out.
-Plus, they’re private dining room sets the standard for intimate, elevated gatherings.
+Plus, their private dining room sets the standard for intimate, elevated gatherings.

 2 King William Street, Adelaide